My Precision 670 refuses to boot and the post lights seem to indicate a VRM 0 failure. The machine fans are running full tilt on power up.

 I did a Goggle search "VRM 0 failure dell precision 670" and came up with this,

-Tools to Help Solve Problems Dell Precision™ Workstation 470 and 670 Computers User's Guide
+Tools to Help Solve Problems Dell Precision™ Workstation 470 and 670 Computers User's Guide <ADMIN NOTE: Broken link has been removed from this post by Dell>

 XPS720Windows Vista UltimateMcAfee Security CenterMicrosoft Office 2007Intel® Core™2 Quad Q6600 2.40 GHz 1066 MHz4Gb Crucial DDR2 PC2-6400DDR2-800 SLI-ReadyQty.(1) Seagate Barracuda 250Gb Hard DriveQty.(2) Seagate Barracuda 500Gb Hard DrivenVidia GeForce 8800 GTX 786Mb MemoryCreative Sound Blaster X-Fi Xtreme Sound CardLITE-ON 16X DVD-ROMLITE-ON 16X DVD-RWBroadcom 5754 Ethernet NIC NetXtremeDell 24" LCD MonitorLogitec Cordless Desktop Wave Keyboard & MouseHP Scanjet G4010 Photo Flatbed ScannerCanon i950s Photo Printer